by Alison Stapleton

 I bought the wool from my local yarn store and it was usually 4ply on a 3.5mm hook.
 I used pastels for the girls and primaries for my boy.

 I explained that I only ever used my own patterns for items that I made.
-She asked me if I would crochet her a cardigan for which she would give me the yarn and the pattern from a magazine that she wanted for herself.
+She asked me if I would crochet her a cardigan for which she would give me the yarn and the pattern from a magazine that she wanted to be made for herself.

 Well, of course I would do it, why not?